-The Ohio Edison power plant was located along the Mad River and the National Road in Springfield, Ohio, and was demolished in 2010.
+The Ohio Edison power plant was a former power plant along the Mad River in Springfield, Ohio.
+It was demolished in 2010.

 The first power generator in the city was installed by Driscoll Carriage Works in 1883, a location later used by the Springfield Metallic Casket Company.14 The Kinnane-Wren Store installed incandescent lights, and an eight-light system paid for by the businesses illuminated one downtown block.
 A brick power house was constructed in the following year on North Street between Lowery and Plum streets.
 This was soon surpassed by a larger power house in 1887, when a former Methodist church building on Washington Street near Center Street was converted into a generating facility.

 In 1900, E.S.
 Kelly organized The Home Lighting, Heating and Power Company, and built a power house on Washington Street between Limestone and Spring streets.14 Five years later, the competing People’s Light, Heat and Power Company purchased the interest of the Springfield Electric Railway Company and erected a power house on Jefferson Street near its competitor.
 The Springfield Light Heat and Power Company purchased the interest of both companies in September 1908.

 The new merged company purchased land at Rockaway and Fisher streets in 1909, relocating boilers from its other locations and adding a 500-kilowatt turbo generator.14 The capacity was expanded in 1910, 1916, 1920 and 1924.

 In 1923, the Ohio Edison Company was formed and acquired the Northwestern Ohio Light Company in Urbana and the Marysville Light and Water Company in Marysville.
 A year later, Ohio Edison merged with Springfield Light Heat and Power Company, and formed plans to construct a new power plant along the Mad River.14